BlockchainInes/SAINT-TROPEZ-ROYAL-YIELD/README.md

 - **On-chain Action Handling:** Simulated 'DEPLOY STAKING' functionality with user interaction feedback (Spinner and Alert).
 - **2026 Ready:** Fully updated protocol compliance and design standards.

+🤖 Automated Yield Distribution (Chainlink Automation) The Saint Tropez Vault implements a decentralized, push-based yield distribution model using Chainlink Automation.
+This removes the friction of manual "claim" patterns, enhancing the user experience for property investors.

+How it works:
+Yield Ingestion: When rental income is deposited into the vault via depositYield(), the contract state is updated.

+Off-Chain Monitoring (checkUpkeep): Chainlink nodes constantly monitor the contract state off-chain (at no gas cost to the protocol) to check if undistributed yield is available for any specific asset ID.

+On-Chain Execution (performUpkeep): Once yield is detected, the Chainlink network triggers the distribution logic.
+The vault automatically calculates the proportional share for every whitelisted investor based on their current ERC-1155 token balance and transfers the ETH directly to their wallets.

+Key Benefits:
+Reduced Friction: Investors receive their rental income automatically without having to interact with the dApp manually.

+Gas Efficiency: By offloading the "check" logic to Chainlink's decentralized oracle network, the protocol saves unnecessary on-chain computation.

+Decentralization: The distribution trigger is handled by a network of nodes rather than a centralized server, maintaining the trustless nature of the vault.

 ### 🚀 Next  steps
 * 🤖 **Automation**: Planned automated yield calculation and claiming via Chainlink Keepers.
 * 🔍 **Audit Readiness**: Preparing full documentation for security audits.